 Discovering hidden gems like these would definitely make the most of your Japan trip!

-It’s clear to see after all that Takayama is the kind of authentic Japanese town that will delight you in more ways than one.
+It’s clear to see after all that Takayama attractions are the kind of authentic Japanese sights that will delight you in more ways than one.
 Don’t you think so, too?